-There is no reason to use a prepaid debit card when free checking is still available.
+There is no reason to use the Suze Orman prepaid debit card when free checking is still available.

 While free checking is becoming a little rarer, it hasn’t completely died yet.
 In fact, it’s possible to find plenty of free checking opportunities, if you just look around a little bit.
 Because of this, there is absolutely no reason to shell out for a prepaid debit card.